wakatime/wakatime-blog/posts/67-bots-so-many-bots.md

 To analyze upvotes, I found a publicly available list of all ProductHunt users, launches, upvotes, and comments.
 ProductHunt has over 1 million user sign ups, over 300 thousand launches, 2.5 million comments, and 20 million upvotes.
 Each product also has a daily rank, which is the score after 24 hours from midnight PDT when each new launch day starts.
+First place is daily rank `1`.
+I didn’t check what the lowest rank was, but some products have `null` rank.
+Maybe those were deleted, flagged, or never launched.

 ## Detecting bot accounts